The lack of hydration is one of the main reasons your skin gets sallow, saggy, and dull-looking as you age.

 UVA is the type of sun rays that can penetrate deeper into the skin and damage the production of collagen.
 This will, in turn, contribute to saggy skin and premature wrinkles.

-Additionally, UVA rays increase free radicals in the cells which in turn contribute to oxidative damage, dehydration, and irritation.
+Additionally, UVA rays increase free radicals in the cells, contributing to oxidative damage, dehydration, and irritation.

 UVB is the second type of rays and these are strongest during summertime.
 UVB rays can induce apoptosis which is the programmed cell death of cells that become damaged by ultraviolet rays.